Do Alocasia Like Humidity? (Ideal Humidity+How To Maintain)

 Misting raises the humidity for a short while, and to provide humidity throughout the day, you will need to mist the plant multiple times.

-If the humidity level is lower than 40 to 50%, misting will not help the Alocasia as the water will evaporate and make the plant dry out fast.
+If the humidity level is below 40 to 50%, misting will not help the Alocasia as the water evaporates and makes the plant dry out fast.Â

 But if the humidity level is already high, misting can cause various problems to your plant.